-Red obstruction lights are used to increase conspicuity during nighttime.
-Daytime and twilight marking is required.
+Red steady burning (L-810) and flashing (L-810 F or L-864) Obstruction Light Systems are used to increase conspicuity during nighttime, however additional marking and/or lighting during daytime and twilight is required.
 Recommendations on lighting structures can vary, depending on terrain features, weather patterns, geographic location, and number of structures.
-Specific lighting guidelines for wind turbines are contained in Chapter 13.

-The red obstruction light system is composed of flashing omnidirectional lights (L-864) and/or steady-burning or flashing (L-810) lights.
+The red obstruction light system is composed of flashing omnidirectional lights (L-864) and/or steady-burning or flashing (L-810/L-810 (F)) lights.
 When one or more levels are comprised of flashing lights, the lights should flash simultaneously.
-The number of light levels needed is shown in Figure A-6 in Appendix A.
+To determine the number of light levels needed, refer to Figure A-6.

 - 1. Single Obstruction Light.
-A single red obstruction light (L-810) may be used when more than one obstruction light is required either vertically or horizontally, or when maintenance is needed, and can be installed within a reasonable time. - a.
-Top Level.
-A single steady-burning light (L-810) may be used to identify low structures, such as airport instrument landing system buildings, as well as long horizontal structures, such as perimeter fences and building roof outlines. - b.
-Intermediate Level.
-Single flashing or steady-burning lights (as appropriate for size and type of structure) may be used on skeletal and solid structures when more than one level of lights is installed, and there are two or more single lights per level. - 2.
+A single red obstruction light may be used when more than one obstruction light is required either vertically or horizontally, or when maintenance is needed, and can be installed within a reasonable time. - a.
+Top level.
+A single steady-burning light may be used to identify low structures, such as airport instrument landing system buildings, as well as long horizontal structures, such as perimeter fences and building roof outlines. - b.
+Intermediate level.
+Single flashing or steady-burning lights (as appropriate for size and type of structure) may be used on skeletal and solid structures when more than one level of lights is installed and there are two or more single lights per level. - 2.
 Double Obstruction Light.
-A double steady-burning (L-810) light should be installed when used as a top light, at each end of a row of single obstruction lights, and in areas or locations where the failure of a single unit could cause an obstruction to be totally unlighted. - a.
-Top Level.
-Structures 150 feet (46 m) AGL or less should have one or more double steady-burning lights installed at the highest point and operating simultaneously. - b.
-Intermediate Level.
-Double flashing or steady-burning lights (as appropriate for size and type of structure) should be installed at intermediate levels when a malfunction of a single light could create an unsafe condition and in remote areas where maintenance cannot be performed within a reasonable time.
-Both units may operate simultaneously, or a transfer relay may be used to switch to a spare unit should the active system fail. - c.
-Lowest Level.
+A double steady-burning light should be installed when used as a top light, at each end of a row of single obstruction lights, and in areas or locations where the failure of a single unit could cause an obstruction to be totally unlighted. - a.
+Top level.
+Structures 150 feet (45.72 m) AGL or less should have one or more double steady-burning lights installed at the highest point and operating simultaneously. - b.
+Intermediate level.
+Double flashing or steady-burning lights (as appropriate for size and type of structure) should be installed at intermediate levels when a malfunction of a single light could create an unsafe condition and in remote areas where immediate maintenance cannot be performed.
+Both units may operate simultaneously, or a transfer relay may be used to switch to a spare unit should the active system fail.

+c.
+Lowest level.
 The lowest level of light units may be installed at a higher elevation than normal on a structure if the surrounding terrain, trees, or adjacent building(s) would obscure the lights.
 In certain instances, as determined by the FAA, the lowest level of lights may be eliminated.

-Red obstruction lights should be operated by an acceptable control device (e.g., photocell, timer, etc.) adjusted so the lights will be turned on when the northern sky illuminance reaching a vertical surface falls below a level of 60 foot-candles (645.8 lux) but before reaching a level of 35 foot-candles (376.7 lux).
-The control device should turn the lights off when the northern sky illuminance rises to a level of not more than 60 foot-candles (645.8 lux).
+Red obstruction lights should be operated by an acceptable control device (e.g., photocell, timer, etc.) adjusted so the lights will be turned on when the northern sky illuminance reaching a vertical surface falls below a level of 60 foot-candles (645.83 lux) but before reaching a level of 35 foot-candles (376.73 lux).
+The sensing device should, if practical, face the northern sky in the Northern Hemisphere (see AC 150/5345-43, Specification for Obstruction Lighting Equipment).
+The control device should turn the lights off when the northern sky illuminance rises to a level of not more than 60 foot-candles (645.83 lux).
 The lights may also remain on continuously.
-The sensing device should, if practical, face the northern sky in the Northern Hemisphere.
-(See AC 150/5345-43.)